galmasi/OPVsyndeo/README.txt

 WTF is this?
 ============

-This is a macOS toolbar application that shows the status of keylime attestation in the production system.
+This is a macOS toolbar application that control sshuttle sessions.

 Table of contents
 =================